JamesParrott/Dockerfile_generator/README.md

 ## Installation
  - Install the latest Python version from [python.org] (version 3.7 or later is supported).
  - Make a venv and activate it.
- - `pip install dockerfile-generator`
+ - `pip install dockerfile-generator` (currently this just installs the dependencies)
+ - Clone the repo where you want the templates and config files: `git clone --depth=1 --branch main https://github.com/JamesParrott/Dockerfile_generator`.
+ - `cd Dockerfile_generator`

 ## Usage
 `jinja2 Dockerfile.jinja configs/debian.json --format=json -D params="ash dash zsh heirloom fish elvish" > Dockerfile`

 ## Features
  - Multi-stage builds if needed.
-The only requirement for them to work nicely together and for Dockerfile_generator to generate  correct base image and `COPY from= ` command are:
+The only requirements for them to work nicely together and for Dockerfile_generator to generate  a correct base image tag and `COPY from= ` command are:
    - The build stage is based on the same base image as the final runner stage
    - build stage stub templates must copy their build artifacts to a copy of the target directory in the runner root, as a sub directory of `{{ binaries_dir }}`.
    - User must supply compilation instructions.
  - Special tags are automatically applied, e.g. for extra repos, if any params are to be installed that require Alpine Edge.
- - Dockerfiles produces have been designed to follow [Docker's recommendations](https://docs.docker.com/develop/develop-images/guidelines/), and have been tested by linting with `hadolint` and building some in CI.
+ - Dockerfiles produced follow [Docker's recommendations](https://docs.docker.com/develop/develop-images/guidelines/), and have been tested by linting with `hadolint` and building some in CI.
  - Version pinning support (not in the default config images - but see `/tests/pinned_versions/alpine_pinned.json` for an example).
 See testing notes.
  - Labels.
  - User config files can support arbitrary docker commands by referring to sub templates.
 Parameters are not limited to params to be installed.
  - Config files are supplied for Alpine, Debian and Ubuntu images with apk and apt-get.
 You no longer have to remember the apt-get "incantation.
    - Base image and Base tag args for maintainability.
    - Commands ordered from most common to least common, to make best use of Docker's build cache.

 ## Config files